xlab-uiuc/AIOpsLab/how_to_use_the_parser.md

 **Please make sure all the evaluation tasks end normally before run this script.**

 Then paste it into the table.
-Choose 'Split text to columns' (Each time you paste, G-doc will show a button.
+Choose 'Split text to columns' (Each time you paste, G-sheet will show a button.
 Click it and you will see this in the selections)